AWG Wire Gauge Quick Reference

 Interpretation

 Quadrupling the voltage cuts current to one quarter.
-The wire gauge drops from 4/0 (thumb-thick) to 2 AWG (pencil-thick), which is dramatically easier to route and terminate.
+At 12V the 416A load exceeds any single conductor; at 48V it drops to a single 2 AWG cable, which is dramatically easier to route and terminate.

 Takeaway